Ceramic Dictionary

 BLUE COBALT

-PORRONS – Watered-down blue cobalt painted and shaded with it.
+PORRONS – Watered-down blue cobalt painted and also shaded with it.
 The wine is purple of different intensities shaded with the blue.

 WHEELS OF THE CART- The outside painted with watered-down blue cobalt and the inside with watered-down strong brown.